Samarang (film)

 Samarang is a 1933 American Pre-Code action film directed by Ward Wing and written by Thomas J. Geraghty.
 The film was released on June 28, 1933, by United Artists.
 Its copyright was registered in 1933 but was not renewed, so the film is in the public domain.
-The film, although apparently meant to be set in Indonesia (Samarang) was filmed in Singapore and Malaysia.
+The film, although apparently meant to be set in Indonesia (then the Dutch East Indies) was filmed in Singapore and Malaysia.

 Plot

 On an island called Samarang, in a village of fishermen, Ahman falls in love with Sai-Yu, the daughter of a local chieftain.
 To improve his social status and be able to marry her, Ahman joins an expedition to the Forbidden Lagoon of Sakai, where big pearls are said to abound.
 But the waters are infested with ferocious sharks.